-An MIBG scan is a nuclear medicine exam done to help detect changes in the adrenal glands and surrounding abdominal tissues.
+An octreotide scan is a nuclear medicine exam done to help detect and show the location of endocrine cells and tumours.
 It is performed over a two-day period.
 Occasionally, an additional scan may be required on the third day.
 You will be informed on the second day if a third scan is necessary.